scy-phy/minicps/docs/swat-tutorial.rst

 SWaT Tutorial
 *************

+This tutorial shows how to use MiniCPS to simulate a subprocess of a Water Treatment testbed.
+In particular, we demonstate basic controls through simulated PLCs, the network traffic, and simple physical layer simulation.
+We now provide a brief system overview, list the pre-requisites to run the tutorial, and then provide step-by-step instructions.

 System Overview
 =================

-This tutorial shows how to use MiniCPS to simulate a subprocess of a Water Treatment testbed.
-The testbed is called *SWaT* that stands for *Secure Water Treatment* and it is used by SUTD (Singapore University of Technology and Design) researcher and students in the context of Cyber-physical systems security.
-SWaT subprocess are the following:
+This tutorial is based on the *Secure Water
+Treatment* (or short *SWaT*) which is used by SUTD (Singapore University of Technology and Design) researcher and students in the context of Cyber-physical systems security.
+SWaT subprocess are the
+following:

 Supply and Storage (P1):
    collect water from the source